tomas-magat/camels-eshop-infosystem/README.md

 ## Working with git

+#### Create new branch for new changes
 1. Take recent code from Github `git pull`
+2. Create branch `git checkout -b <name of the new the branch>`

+#### Making changes (do this until you're finished with changing the code)
-2. Make changes to the code locally
+3. Make changes to the code locally
-3. Stage changes `git add .`
+4. Stage changes `git add .`
-4. Commit changes `git commit -am "<what has changed>"`
+5. Commit changes `git commit -am "<what has changed>"`

+#### Publishing changes on Github
-5. Publish your changes on the Github `git push`
+6. Push your changes to the Github `git push`
+> On the github website:
+> 7. Click 'compare and merge pull request' button that appeared on the top of the github page
+> 8. Click merge

+#### Clear workspace after work (after pushing all changes)
+10. SWitch to the main branch `git checkout main`

 ## Module and datafile structure